My Al Capone Museum | home

 (Courtesy of Mr. George Patey)

-Holding my Valentine's day massacre brick for a newspaper photo.
+Holding one of my Valentine's day massacre brick from 2122 North Clark street for a newspaper photo.

 These bricks were purchased from Mr. George Patey of Vancouver B.C.